mbu54/mini1/README.md

 <h2>User Story:</h2>
- 1. As a politician (Trump, Democratic prez candidate, etc.), I want to be able to track the live twitter reaction during       a big public event like a debate or press conference.
+ 1.As a politician (Trump, Democratic prez candidate, etc.), I want to be able to track the live twitter reaction during       a big public event like a debate or press conference.

- 2. As a star sports player (football- Tom Brady, Basketball- Lebron James, Soccer- Messi) I want to be able to track the live twitter reaction during a game/season.
+ 2.As a star sports player (football- Tom Brady, Basketball- Lebron James, Soccer- Messi) I want to be able to track the live twitter reaction during a game/season.